CrayLabs/SmartSim-Scaling/README.md

 pip install -r requirements.txt
 ```

-> Note that if you are using a Cray machine, you will need to run `CC=cc CXX=CC pip install -r requirements.txt`.
+> If you are using a Cray machine, you will need to run `CC=cc CXX=CC pip install -r requirements.txt`.

 Lastly, the C++ applications themselves need to be built.
 To complete this,
 one CMake edit is required.
 When running `cmake ..`,
 change the path to the ``SMARTREDIS`` variable to the top level of the directory
 where you built or installed the SmartRedis library using the ``-DSMARTREDIS`` flag.
 An example of this is shown below.
+If no SmartRedis path is specified, the program
+will look for the SmartRedis library in path ``"../../SmartRedis"``.

 All tests can be built by running